What happens to my HSA funds when I retire?

 What is the Medicare Exchange Health Reimbursement Arrangement (HRA)?

 The Medicare Exchange HRA is a pass-through account for Medicare retirees enrolled in a medical plan through the Medicare Exchange.
-Contributions to the Medicare Exchange are determined by the years of service and date of retirement of eligible retirees.
-HRA funds may be used to reimburse retirees for qualified medical expenses, health plan premiums, and...Read more
+Contributions to the Medicare Exchange are determined by the years...Read more

 Yes.
-If you do not qualify for premium-free Medicare Part A, you will be able to maintain your PEBP CDHP, EPO or HMO plan.
-However, you will be required to submit verification that you do not qualify for premium-free Part A. You will also be required to purchase Part B Medicare at age 65 if you...Read more
+If you do not qualify for premium-free Medicare Part A you will be able to maintain your PEBP CDHP, LD, EPO or HMO plan.
+You will need to submit...Read more

 I am retired with Medicare and will be transitioning to the Medicare Exchange.
 May I keep the PEBP dental plan?